menu

 This works in tandem with his economic strength since buying and selling items are often the triggers for his stacks.

-Similarly, you have the Lemonade Stand which gains Max Health every time you sell a Small item.
+Items like the Lemonade Stand let you gain Max Health every time you sell a Small item.

 Be sure to prioritize upgrading these items as soon as possible, as their stacking amounts increase based on their rarity tier.